-To complete the story, it was the practice for the subscriber to dial "O" to reach "the operator" (what we would today call the dial assistance operator).
+To complete the story, it was the practice for the subscriber to dial "0" to reach "the operator" (what we would today call the dial service assistance operator).
 Thus, no central office code could begin with "0".
-And thus, in the original scheme, no letter appeared on the digit "0" on the dial.
+And so, in the original scheme, no letter appeared on the digit "0" on the dial.

-And since the first two digits (three in the very large cities) were dialed based on the first 2 (or 3) letters of the central office name, and there were no letters associated with the "0", no central office code could include a "0", either.
+And since the first two digits (three in the very large cities) were dialed based on the first 2 (or 3) letters of the central office name, and there were no letters associated with the "O", no central office code could include a "O", either.